DeusArcana/100-days-of-code/log.md

 - Doing introduction to JSX fundamentals.in [CodeAcademy](https://www.codecademy.com)
 - I'm learning the basics in CodeAcademy, it seems a little more easy, more explanation.

+### Day 86: May 14, 2019

+- Doing introduction to JSX fundamentals.in [CodeAcademy](https://www.codecademy.com)
+- It's really simple and well explained, I like this step-by-step approach.